bayesways/smc2/README.md

 Notebooks `9.1 *.ipynb` contain the results.
 There are also two notebooks which show the results for MCMC only, that are meant to be used for Bayes SEM paper, see notebooks `9.0 * .ipynb`.

 **NOTE** there is a mistake in 9.1 EZ notebooks.
-I believe the sequential run number 2 (with the independent prior) did not use the right mode.
+I believe the sequential run number 2 (with the independent prior) did not use the right model.
 Needs to re-run.